 What Constitutes A Violent Crime In Florida?

-However, when the federal government prosecutes violent crimes, it is usually because it is connected with some other federal crime, or an act of violence against a federal employee or official.
+However, the federal government prosecutes violent crimes usually because it is connected with some other federal crime, or an act of violence against a federal employee or official.
 As such, most violent crimes in Florida are investigated and prosecuted by the state and local authorities.
 Violent crimes are investigated and prosecuted by the local sheriff, local police departments, the Florida Department of Law Enforcement, the Florida Highway Patrol and the State Attorney’s Office.
-Federal violent crimes are investigated and prosecuted by various agencies, including the FBI, DEA, Homeland Security, ATF, and the Department of Justice.
+Federal violent crimes are investigated and prosecuted by various agencies, including the FBI, DEA, U.S. Department of Homeland Security, ATF and the U.S. Department of Justice.

 Some common violent crimes include: